morinokami/next-zodenv/README.md

 Here are the basic ideas of next-zodenv:

 * 💎 Express environment variables declaratively using Zod
-* ✅ Validate that the specified environment variables are not missing
+* ✅ Validate that the specified environment variables are not missing on build time
 * 🪄 Transform environment variables to the type your application expects
-* 🌀 Make sure environment variables are fully typed
 * 🤝 Work on Node.js and the browser

 ## Setup